beaconpancakes/site/src/projects/0008-Jumpsters.md

 The assets were first made in Adobe Illustrator, then retouched in Adobe Photoshop, exported to 3D meshes in Autodesk 3ds Max, and finally exported to Unity.

+I made all the art and processes, from concept to final implementation.